trevorswan11/zlx/README.md

 - You can run the projects tests, which mimic the code found in the `examples` folder, with `zig build test`

 ## External Libraries
-This project uses a single external library called [zig-regex](https://github.com/tiehuis/zig-regex), a simple regex library for Zig.
+This project uses a two external librarys, the main one being [zig-regex](https://github.com/tiehuis/zig-regex), a simple regex library for Zig.
 While the `README` of this library mentions it is a work in progress, it met this project's needs perfectly.
 That being said, I hope to be able to make this a zero-dependency project if and when the Zig team adds a Regex module to the standard library.
+The second dependency is my [zig-containers](https://github.com/trevorswan11/zig-containers) library that drives the standard libraries builtin data structures.

 ## Language Documentation
 Documentation for the language, officially called `zlx`, will be written and polished over time.
 You can find the language reference in the `doc` folder.
 The "standard library" has a few built-in functions that work out of the box, and also has built-in modules that must be imported to use their defined functions and constants.
 While documentation is a WIP, you can view their source code in the `builtins` folder in the `src` directory.